pemcg/manageiq-automation-howto-guide/chapter12/state_machines.md

 #### $evm.root['ae\_result']

-A method run within the context of a State Machine can return a completion status back to the Automate Engine, which can then decide which next action to perform (such as whether to advance to the next State/Stage).
+A Method run within the context of a State Machine can return a completion status back to the Automation Engine, which can then decide which next action to perform (such as whether to advance to the next State/Stage).

-We do this by setting one of three values in the ```ae_result``` hash key:
+We do this by setting one of three values in the `ae_result` hash key:

 ```ruby
 # Signal an error